Last Updated on 13 June 2024 by Cycloscope

 The EK-3 Professional Travel and Event kit is a set-up of over 50 tools carefully selected for the mechanic working in the garage or on the go at events or races.

-The first thing that pops into my mind, here, is: among all these professional devices, that include utility pliers and bottle opener, where is my beloved pair of needle-nose pliers?
+The first thing that pops into my mind, here, is: among all these professional devices, that include utility pliers and bottle openers, where is my beloved pair of needle-nose pliers?

-To settle down my nerve, the shining Park Tool blue box impressively keeps all the tools in immaculate order.
+To settle my nerves, the shining Park Tool blue box impressively keeps all the tools in immaculate order.

 It is a durable, strongly built case with dozens of pockets and extra room to expand the tool collection limitlessly.